Music of Grand Theft Auto V: Production and composition

 Grand Theft Auto V uses an original score, unlike most of its predecessors.
 Music supervisor Ivan Pavlovich summarised the original score idea as "daunting", because it was unprecedented for a Grand Theft Auto game.
 Like most previous series entries, the game uses licensed music tracks provided by an in-game radio as well.
 Pavlovich hoped that the original score would enhance the licensed music use, not detract from it.
 He further noted the balancing act between the score's "ambient subtext and tensions" and the game's onscreen action.
-To work on the score, Rockstar engaged The Alchemist, Oh No and Tangerine Dream with Woody Jackson, who had previously worked on Red Dead Redemption, L.A.
+To work on the score, Rockstar engaged The Alchemist, Oh No, Tangerine Dream and Woody Jackson, the latter of which had previously worked on Red Dead Redemption, L.A.
 Noire and Max Payne 3's music.
 The team of producers collaborated over several years to create more than twenty hours of music that scores both the game's missions and dynamic gameplay throughout the single-player and multiplayer modes.

 Early in the game's development, the music team were shown an early build before starting work on the score.
 Their work was mostly complete later in development but they continued composing until its final build was submitted for manufacturing.
 Edgar Froese, Tangerine Dream's founding member, initially rejected the offer of producing music for a video game.
 After he was flown to the studio and shown the game, he was impressed by its scale and cinematic nature, and changed his mind.
 Froese's first eight months of work on the score produced 62 hours of music.
 He recorded with Tangerine Dream in Austria but further work was conducted at Jackson's United States studio, which The Alchemist and Oh No used as well.

 Jackson's initial role was to provide score for Trevor's missions, and he took influence from artists such as The Mars Volta and Queens of the Stone Age.
 When he learnt that the team would be building off each other's work, he voiced concern that the finished product could be disjointed.
 After sharing his work with the team, he was particularly impressed by Froese's contributions.
 "Edgar evolved the music, made it into a whole other thing", Jackson said.
 Froese had interpolated funk sounds with Jackson's hip-hop influences.
 Froese and Jackson then sent their work between The Alchemist and Oh No, who heavily sampled it.
 The Alchemist opined, "We were sampling, taking a piece from here, a piece from there ...
 We pitched stuff up, chopped it, tweaked it.
 Then we chose the tracks that worked and everyone came in and layered on that".
 DJ Shadow then mixed the team's creations together and matched it to the gameplay.
 Pavlovich considered "how to make the hip-hop and rock score not sound like they were instrumentals of songs on the radio, but rather something unique to the score" a challenge.